 Problem #2 — Ringtones not working

 - Make sure that an app isn’t causing this issue.
 To do so, reboot the device in Safe Mode (the instructions are below) and see if the problem persists.
 Go to Settings > Sound & vibration and tap on “Phone ringtone and vibration.”
 Choose an option.
 An audible preview is an indication that the problem goes away in safe mode.
 You can delete recently installed or updated apps and see if the problem goes away.
 If not, go to Settings > System > Advanced > Reset and tap on “Reset app preferences.”
-If all else fails. a factory reset may be required.

 - If only ringtones are the issue, it’s likely a software problem.
 However, if you find that notification sounds and alarms that play through the lower speaker are also not heard, you most probably have faulty hardware.
 In this case, the only option is to get the device repaired or replaced.

 Apart from general connectivity issues that sometimes show up, users are facing a couple of specific Wi-Fi problems with the Pixel 3a and 3a XL.
 In one case, users find that being connected to the Wi-Fi is causing a substantial battery drain.
 In the other situation, people find Wi-Fi speeds relatively low despite having a faster connection.

 - In the case of the battery drain, this problem seems to occur only when the phone is running on 5GHz Wi-Fi.
 The issue seems to get resolved if you connect to the 2.4GHz network instead.
 It’s not an ideal solution as the speeds are lower, but a future software update will hopefully fix this problem.